 The Beehive Collective is a giving circle made up primarily of young women in Raleigh.
 This group, established in 2007, organizes fun projects to raise funds to support causes they care about.
 In 2011, they granted $20,000 to Wake Up Wake County to promote the proposed Wake County transit plan through public education, civic engagement and advocacy, and to follow the Unified Development Ordinance in Raleigh which addresses development and zoning.
 Funding from The Beehive Collective also enabled the organization to hire a full time grassroots organizer for transit.

 The Longleaf Collective is a nonpartisan giving circle of members ages 18-40 that believes in the ability to make a meaningful impact in the state of North Carolina.
-Through a donation of 1/2% of the salary of each member, the collective will be able to make innovative gifts of up to $20,000 each year to charities that contribute to improving the citizens and the state of North Carolina, starting in the Triangle area.
-The collective will have a core focus on using combined resources to achieve a greater quality of life for the greatest number of people.
+Through a donation of 1/2% of the salary of each member, the Collective makes grants to charities that contribute to improving the lives of citizens and the state of North Carolina, starting in the Triangle region, using their combined resources to help achieve a greater quality of life for the greatest number of people.
+Nonprofits in the Triangle may apply for these grants on an annual basis.
+The Collective’s focus areas change each year as they rotate between four themes: arts, education, health, and poverty.
+The focus for the 2018 grant cycle will be on Health.